3DMark06 Pro CPU Performance

 3DMark06 is still one of the most popular gaming benchmarks but it's a bit old school in requiring DirectX 9.0 compatibility.
 The 3DMark06 program offers a high-end selection of both gaming and CPU tests, and is not only a prime way of determining potential DirectX 9 graphics card performance, but the individual CPU performance score also makes it a valuable tool in processor reviews and performance comparisons.
 This CPU benchmark is performed at the standard settings, with no anti-aliasing or filtering options enabled.

-Standard game benchmarks usually don't show any real advantage with a dual or quad-core setup, primarily because these are not written with a multi-core platform in mind.
+Standard game benchmarks usually don't show any real advantage with a dual or quad-core setup, primarily because most are not written with a multi-core platform in mind.
 One exception is the CPU test in 3DMark06 Pro, which does offer multi-threaded game benchmark support.
-This is very clear from the benchmark chart, which shows the Core 2 Duo E8500 holding up the rear, while the quad cores take over.
-Even within this group, the Core i7 processors are the fastest, with the 3.2 GHz Core i7-965 Extreme Edition staying well ahead of any Core 2 Extreme.
+We see this clearly from the chart, as the Core 2 Duo E8500 is left in the dust.
+The Phenom II X4 processors do quite well against the Phenom X4, but the flagship X4 940 can't quite reach the Core 2 Extreme QX6850.

 3DMark Vantage CPU Performance